noyaboy/ConvNeXtV2_Tutorial/README.md

 ```
 conda install openblas-devel -c anaconda -y
 ```
-According to the instructions on this webpage: https://blog.csdn.net/qq_38825788/article/details/125859041, authorize the GitHub account.

 Then, Install MinkowskiEngine:

 *(Note: we have implemented a customized CUDA kernel for depth-wise convolutions, which the original MinkowskiEngine does not support.)*